What is the cost of the program?

 How long does the program take to complete?

-The program may be completed in one year (three semesters), if the student attends full-time and does not need more than 29 credits.
-Three courses per semester is considered full-time in the program.
-The program can be started in any semester – fall, spring or summer.
+The program may be completed in three to four terms.
+Three courses per semester is considered full-time in the program and is the maximum number of courses that can be taken per term.
+The program can be started in fall, spring or summer.

 Can I attend the program part-time?

 Yes.
-Students may take fewer than three courses per semester if they wish.
-Many students with jobs, families, and other obligations choose to take longer than a year to complete the program.
+Students may take fewer than three courses per term if they wish.
+Many students with jobs, families, and other obligations choose to take fewer than three courses per term.

 I am not interested in completing the entire program.
 May I still enroll in one or more courses?